A close-up view of a welder working on a metal joint with a torch, illustrating the key difference between welding and soldering processes

-Difference Between Welding and Soldering Explained Clearly
+Difference Between Welding and Soldering Process: What Really Sets Them Apart

 Close-up of a welder using a 6013 welding rod on thin metal in a home workshop, with bright welding arc, visible sparks, and protective gear.